opnfv/fuel/docs/release/installation/installation.instruction.rst

     ...
     %jenkins ALL=(ALL) NOPASSWD:ALL

-The folder containing the temporary deploy artifacts (/home/jenkins/tmpdir in the examples below) needs to have mask 777 in order for libvirt to be able to use them.
+The folder containing the temporary deploy artifacts (``/home/jenkins/tmpdir`` in the examples below) needs to have mask 777 in order for libvirt to be able to use them.

 .. code-block:: bash

     $ mkdir -p -m 777 /home/jenkins/tmpdir

-For an AArch64 Jumpserver, the "libvirt" minimum required version is 3.x, 3.5 or newer highly recommended.
+For an AArch64 Jumpserver, the ``libvirt`` minimum required version is 3.x, 3.5 or newer highly recommended.
 While not mandatory, upgrading the kernel and QEMU on the Jumpserver is also highly recommended (especially on AArch64 Jumpservers).